ark-lang/ark-docs/option_types.md

 // set it to none for now...
 mut x: Option<int> = None;

-// re-initialize later with a value. x = Some(23);
+// re-initialize later with a value x = Some(23);
 ```